weDevsOfficial/wp-project-manager/readme.txt

 **[👉 Invoice for Charging Clients](https://wedevs.com/products/plugins/wp-project-manager-pro/invoice/)**  (Pro)

-   * Invoices will be automatically formatted based on your input.
+   * Invoices will be automatically formatted based on your input in WP Project Manager.
-   * Upon a payment completion, the amount will be added to your account and the invoice will be automatically marked as paid.
+   * Upon payment completion, the amount will be added to your account and the invoice will be automatically marked as paid.
    * Invoices can be downloaded as pdf on WP Project Manager pro

 **[👉 Interactive calendar](https://wedevs.com/docs/wp-project-manager/managing-projects/calendar/)** (Pro)

-   * Check tasks progress.
+   * Check tasks progress with WP Project Manager.
-   * Dynamic and interactive drag and drop functionality to assign tasks.
+   * Dynamic and interactive drag-and-drop functionality to assign tasks.
-   * Daily, weekly and monthly and user specific view in the calendar.
+   * Daily, weekly, monthly and user-specific view in the calendar.

 **[👉 Stripe Gateway](https://wedevs.com/wp-project-manager-pro/extensions/invoice-stripe-gateway/)**  (Pro)

-   * Lets your clients to pay using stripe gateway.
+   * WP Project Manager lets your clients pay using stripe gateway.
-   * Automate the billing process with predefined project templates.
+   * Automate the billing process with predefined project templates of the WP Project Manager.

 **[👉 BuddyPress for WordPress](https://wedevs.com/products/plugins/wp-project-manager-pro/buddypress/)** (Pro)

-   * Create different tasks for different teams
+   * Create different tasks for different teams using WP Project Manager.
-   * Set administrative staffs with access over all departments
+   * Set administrative staff with access to all departments
    * Set different permissions for different employee roles.
-   * Manage everything from the front end of your site
+   * Manage everything using WP Project Manager from the front end of your site.

 **[👉 SubTask for more simple task management system](https://wedevs.com/products/plugins/wp-project-manager-pro/sub-task/)** (Pro)